deefour/authorizer/README.md

 $this->scope($query); //=> Properly scoped collection of Articles via ArticleScope::resolve()
 ```

-A failing authorization can trigger a loud response, throwing `Deefour\Authorizer\Exceptions\NotAuthorizedException`.
+A failing authorization will throw an instance of `Deefour\Authorizer\Exceptions\NotAuthorizedException`.
 This can short-circuit method execution with a single line of code.

 ```php
 public function edit($id)